Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

-The overall goal of this Section is to provide insights on how discovering and estimating the causal effects in the presence of imperfect compliance is a complex task that depends on multiple factors such as the structure and magnitude of heterogeneity in the causal effects, the size of the available data, the strength of the instrumental variable used and the heterogeneity of compliance rate among different subgroups.
-To do so, a set of Monte Carlo simulations' scenarios is designed to analyse the performance of the proposed methodologies as a function of: (1) the structure and magnitude of the heterogeneous effects within the different subgroups; (2) the size of the data used in the analysis; (3) the different compliance rates, ranging from a strong instrument (high compliance) to a weak one (low compliance); and (4) the variation in the compliance rates among different subgroups.
+The overall goal of this Section is to provide insights on how discovering and estimating the causal effects in the presence of imperfect compliance is a complex task that depends on multiple factors such as the structure and magnitude of heterogeneity in the causal effects, the size of the available data, the strength of the IV used and the heterogeneity of compliance rate among different subgroups.
+To do so, a set of Monte Carlo simulations' scenarios is designed to analyse the performance of the proposed methodologies as a function of: (1) the structure and magnitude of the heterogeneous effects within the different subgroups; (2) the size of the data used in the analysis. { {In the Supplementary Material, we provide a number of robustness checks of the Monte Carlo simulation.
+In particular, we focus on what happens to the fit of the three algorithms when one introduces: (3) the different compliance rates, ranging from a strong instrument (high compliance) to a weak one (low compliance); and (4) the variation in the compliance rates among different subgroups; (5) confounding in the generation of the IV; (6) covariance in the covariates matrix; and (7) misspecification in the propensity score.
+The performance of BCF-IV does not significantly deteriorate, as compared to the baseline models introduced in the following simulations.}}

 The following simulations were designed to closely mimic the empirical example discussed later in Section 4 in order to furnish a useful guidance on the reliability of the empirical results.
 In particular, the generated Monte Carlo data reproduce an imperfect compliance setting under the assumption of one-sided non-compliance (i.e., units that are not assigned to the treatment will never be able to get it) with potential heterogeneity in the causal effects and in the compliance rate.
-Sample sizes (4,000) and compliance rates (0.75) are simulated to be slightly smaller than the ones in the empirical application on EEO data reported later in Section \ref{application} in order to provide conservative guidance on the algorithms' performances.\footnote{ The smallest learning sample for the EEO has 4,300 observations and an overall compliance rate of roughly 0.80.}
+Sample sizes (4,000) and compliance rates (0.75) are simulated to be slightly smaller than the ones in the empirical application on EEO data reported later in Section \ref{application} in order to provide conservative guidance on the algorithms' performances.\footnote{The smallest learning sample for the EEO has 4,300 observations and an overall compliance rate of roughly 0.80.}